kaste/PyTest/README.md

 # Common workflow

-The defaults: it will run your test on save; it will not show the output panel but annotate your views on failures instead.
+The defaults: it will run your tests on save; it will not show the output panel but annotate your views on failures instead.
+Like so:

 ![annotated view showing phantom](phantom.jpg)

-You probably should have a keybinding to show/hide the output panel.
-See (...)
+Which test it will run depends on the red/green status of the previous run, and if you're currently editing a test file or an implementation file.
+It should work really okay.
+Set `"mode": "manual"` and just use your own key bindings if you think that's stupid.
+See `Default.sublime-commands` for some examples.

-You can add
+You __really__ should add

     {
         "class": "status_bar",